 "Find remote companies that use TypeScript and Node.js."

-The agent searches Remoet's database of 290+ remote companies and returns results ranked by relevance to your query.
+The agent searches Remoet's company catalogue and returns results ranked by relevance to your query.
 It's matching against real tech stack data that companies have listed, not keyword-scraping job descriptions.
 That's a meaningful difference.
 When a company says they use Node.js on Remoet, they actually use Node.js.

 You'll get a list like: